-- Any violation to the Company’s ethical business practices as specified in the Company’s Code of Conduct policy.
+- Any violations to the Company’s ethical business practices as specified in the Company’s Code of Conduct policy

-Post review, if the ‘Complaint’ is found to had been made with mala fide intention; stringent action will be taken against the complainant.
+Post review, if the `Complaint’ is found to have been made with mala fide intention, stringent action will be taken against the complainant.
 We encourage employees to report genuine ‘Complaints’ and those submitted in good faith.

 - The CEO is the primary owner for receipt of all Whistle-Blower incidents.

 - Complaints received will be dealt with by the CEO, his nominee or any wing as designated by the CEO.

 - The person/persons against or in relation to whom the `Complaint’ is made shall cooperate with the Investigator and have the right to provide their inputs during the investigation.

 - A KCM Whistle-Blower e-mail ID and postal address have been created as below, where all reports are to be sent

 Call KCM toll free hotline number +1 704-526-1125